breons/hackerrank/README.md

-# hackerrank
+# Hackerrank
 My solutions to some Hackerrank problems.